Mapping the positions of Two-Level-Systems on the surface of a superconducting transmon qubit: Methods

 Figure~\ref{fig:3}a shows the simulated magnitude of the qubit's AC-electric field $|\erms|$.
 A cross section through the edges of ground plane and qubit island is shown in Fig~\ref{fig:3}b and illustrates that in our qubit sample, TLS can only be detected within an $\approx 1 - 2$ \textmu m distance from the edge of qubit electrodes where $|\erms| > E_\mathrm{min}$.
 Since $E_\mathrm{min}$ decreases with the square root of the qubit's $T_1$ time, more coherent qubits are affected by TLS in a wider area which includes more weakly coupled ones as illustrated in~\ref{app:minfield}.\\

 To show that the electric fields from different on-chip electrodes are indeed sufficiently parallel, such that the dipole moment in Eq.~(\ref{eqn:myratio}) can be canceled in order to simplify the solution for possible TLS positions, in Fig.~\ref{fig:3}c we plot the electric fields' $\vec{x}-$ and $\vec{z}$-components along the white line in Fig.~\ref{fig:3}a.
 Near the center of the gap between ground and qubit island, the E-fields point in different directions.
-However, within the short distance to the electrode edges where TLS are detected in our experiment, all E-fields are well aligned since their vector products with the qubit field $\vec{E_q}$ approach unity as plotted in Fig.~\ref{fig:3}d.\\
+However, within the short distance to the electrode edges where TLS are detected in our experiment, all E-fields are well aligned since their vector products with the qubit field $\vec{E_q}$ approach unity as plotted in Fig.~\ref{fig:3}d.
+This is also the case near the junction leads as shown in~\ref{app:minfield}.\\

 After dropping the TLS' electric dipole moment $\mathbf{p}$ in the vector product in Eq.~(\ref{eqn:myratio}), we find the most probable TLS position $(x,y)$ by minimizing the sum of residuals

 Each of the six summands in Eq.~(\ref{eqn:mydiff}) is the difference between the measured tuning ratio of two electrodes with the corresponding simulated E-field ratio at position $(x,y)$.
 Figure~\ref{fig:2}b shows exemplarily the contribution of four summands for the TLS observed in Fig.~\ref{fig:2}a, where minima (dark pixels) indicate possible TLS positions that are confined along approximate circles centered at the electrode which is nearest to the TLS.
 For example, the TLS shown in Fig.~\ref{fig:2}a shows a 10 times stronger response to the $\beta$-electrode than the $\alpha$-electrode.
 This places possible TLS positions in vicinity of the $\beta$-electrode as shown in the top left panel of Fig.~\ref{fig:2}b.\\